SenthuranSivananthan/pki_az_function/README.md

 # PKI with Azure Storage Blobs & Azure Key Vault

-> This is a prototype to help understand how PKI based encryption.  **The source code is not to be used in production.**
+> This is a prototype to help understand how PKI based encryption.  **The source code is not to be used in production and shared under MIT license.**

 ## Approach